 A ‘term life insurance’ policy provides a guaranteed death benefit to your beneficiaries if you die during the agreed term.

 Carrying on with that same example, if you don’t die in the 50 years you took cover out for, you will need to buy a new policy when it expires.
 The 50 year policy only pays out if you die within those 50 years.

-A term life insurance comes with many benefits, the first in line is its affordability compared to other types of life insurance
+A term life insurance comes with many benefits, the first in line is its affordability compared to other types of life insurance policies.

 Decreasing term insurance is where the amount paid out when you die, decreases year on year.
 The idea is that the insurance is there to cover your mortgage.
 As you repay your mortgage over time, the balance you owe decreases and so the payout you receive from your insurance decreases accordingly.